 - Charcoal gray mohair reverse-pleated trousers with fitted waistband, frogmouth front pockets, and plain-hemmed bottoms

 - Black leather two-eyelet V-front derby shoes

 - Red socks

-- Gold wristwatch on link bracelet
+- Gold wristwatch on expanding bracelet

 - Gray-on-gray patterned silk pocket square

 It’s simple enough… in my book, “brave” rhymes with “stupid” and it still does.